-The fight for accountability at the borders of Ceuta and Melilla has been marked by the tireless efforts of civil society to obtain justice in front of both national courts and international instances.
-We have collected available information on attempts to seek accountability for human rights violations at the Ceuta and Melilla borders and analysed them together with the ECCHR, reconstructing the key stages and outcomes for each case.
-Although we have analysed several cases, our list of cases is extensive but not exhaustive, as a results of the limits of access to information concerning national criminal proceedings.
-In relation to those, information is not public and only accessible if made available by civil society actors or if details of said proceedings are published in judgements of international instances, such as the United Nations Committees or the European Court of Human Rights.85 https://melilla-timeline.vercel.app/?cases=true pattern that will be repeated time and again.
+The first case we have identified is Sonko v.
+Spain, concerning the drowning of a Senegalese man during a border control operation led by the Guardia Civil in 2007.86 While it predates the 2014-2022 period of focus of our study, it is important to mention because it illustrates a pattern that will be repeated time and again.
 Although an investigation had to be open since the incident involved the finding of a deceased body, it would have been swiftly closed by the investigative judge, had it not been for the intervention of the family through the Spanish Ombudsperson (Defensora del Pueblo) and the Spanish Attorney General.
-Despite the reopening of a national process, the investigation was characterised by stalling, denial of jurisdiction and a refusal to include survivors and the family of the deceased, who thus took the case in front of the UN Committee Against Torture (CAT) with the help of civil society in October 2008.
+Despite the re-opening of a national process, the investigation was characterised by stalling, denial of jurisdiction and a refusal to include survivors and the family of the deceased, who thus took the case in front of the UN Committee Against Torture (CAT) with the help of civil society in October 2008.
 Although the national proceeding was archived, the case led to Spain being condemned by CAT in November 2011.
 Despite this victory, the CAT's recommendations on the reopening of the investigation and the payment of damages to the family of the deceased will be ignored by Spain.87 The stages and outcomes in this case reveal in a striking way the lack of legal remedy at the Spanish level, but also the lack of implementation of judgements by the Spanish authorities even when accountability is found at a higher level.